 Landlord - Tenants

 To remove a tenant(s) from a rental property, a landlord can file a forcible entry and detainer action in the Clerk’s Office.
 In the first part of a forcible entry and detainer actions (an eviction), a magistrate determines who is entitled to possession of the property (the landlord or tenant) and whether a writ of restitution should be issued by the court.
 In the other part of a forcible entry and detainer action (the second cause), a magistrate determines if the landlord is entitled to recover damages from the tenant(s), and if so, how much in money damages.
-Eviction hearings are held on Monday, Tuesday, Thursday and Friday mornings in Room 715 of the Stubbs Justice Center.
+Eviction hearings are held on Monday, Tuesday, Thursday and Friday mornings in Room 105 of the Akron Municipal Court.
 Second cause hearings, when necessary, are typically heard after a tenant(s) leaves the rental property.
-Magistrates hear second causes on Monday through Thursday afternoons in Room 715 of the Stubbs Justice Center.
+Magistrates hear second causes on Monday through Thursday afternoons in Room 105 of the Akron Municipal Court.

 A tenant(s) who feels his or her landlord is not living up to State law or terms of a rental agreement can, after adequate notice of the perceived problem(s) to the landlord, file a rent escrow case in the Clerk’s office.
 After a rent escrow case is filed, the tenant(s) pays rent to the Court instead of to the landlord until the case is resolved.
 During a rent escrow case, the amount of rent due may be reduced and the landlord can ask the court to release some of the rent for repairs.
-Magistrates hear rent escrow cases in Room 715 of the Stubbs Justice Center.
+Magistrates hear rent escrow cases in Room 105 of the Akron Municipal Court.

 As of August 27, 2021, the CDC Moratorium Eviction Order is no longer in effect for tenants.